Kiratpur Sahib

-Kiratpur also known as Kiratpur Sahib is a town in Rupnagar district, Punjab, India.
+Kiratpur, also known as Kiratpur Sahib, (lit. "city of glory") is a town, just 30 km from Rupnagar city in Rupnagar district of Punjab, India.
 The town is the location of the Gurdwara Patal Puri where many Sikhs take ashes of their deceased.

+Kiratpur was the place-of-residence for three Sikh gurus: Guru Hargobind, Guru Har Rai, and Guru Har Krishan.